-I once thought that when we were capable of interpreting and applying a word in our writing and our conversation—this meant that it was “learned.”
-Now, I am more prone to believe that we are “exposed” to words, and we develop “relationships” with words.
+I once thought that when we were capable of interpreting and applying a word in our writing and our conversation; this meant that it was “learned.”
+Now, I am more prone to believe that we’re “exposed” to words, and that we develop “relationships” with words.
 The more we experience, the more our “relationships” with certain words will likely change; evolving and aligning with our experiences and subsequent beliefs.

-Another word that semantically can be construed numerous ways, and each way has its own implications, is “intelligence.”
+Another word that can semantically be construed numerous ways, with each way possessing its own implications, is “intelligence.”
 How do we define it?
 In his book, “Frames of Mind,” Howard Gardner claims that there are nine (9) distinct types of intelligence: naturalist, existential, logical-mathematical, linguistic, spatial, musical, kinesthetic, interpersonal, and intrapersonal.
-While his claims have not been supported by research, it is easy to understand how dangerous it may be for us to assume a simple, universal definition for a complex concept—expressed in one word.
+While his claims have not been supported by research, it’s easy to understand how dangerous it may be for us to assume a simple, universal definition for a complex concept that’s expressed in one word.

 For instance, we use SAT, GRE, GMAT, LSAT, and MCAT scores as predictors for future success in academically driven pursuits.
 Many individuals accept an IQ score as an appropriate measure of intelligence.
 Yet, there are many people that score high on these measures that fail in life.
 Others struggle with tests that determine these scores, though, they become highly successful.
 And for those that would argue that the situations of which I speak are anomalies, think about the psychological influences society places on those that receive these scores.
 Imagine performing well throughout your youth, yet obtaining an atrocious score on your SAT.
-Given the emphasis placed on such scores, you now believe that you are “dumb.”
-You start believing what society tells you the score reflects—your intelligence—lowering your expectations.
+Given the emphasis placed on such scores, you now believe that you’re, colloquially speaking, “dumb.”
+You start believing what society tells you that the score reflects—your intelligence—lowering your expectations.
 When you begin to struggle, you attribute it to your cognitive limitations.
-You settle rather than challenge your limits.
+You settle for what you achieve with your initial efforts, rather than challenge your limits.
 How many dreams have been ruined because of these tests?!?!

 I do believe that there exist two words that are somewhat easier for us to agree upon their definitions; helping to direct us toward the eventual point of emphasis intended by this writing.
 The two words are “knowledge” and “wisdom.”
 These words are complements—related but distinct.
-Knowledge can be simply stated as “that which we know.”
-Wisdom, I would argue, is “our ability to use our knowledge effectively.”
+Knowledge can simply be stated as “that which we know.”
+Wisdom, I’d argue, is “our ability to use our knowledge effectively.”
 But then again, this brings us to ask, “effectively for what or whom?”

-If we defined the word “wisdom” as “our ability to use our knowledge effectively to generate wealth,” then we would operationalize (which means “to develop a way to measure”) wisdom by measuring an individual’s wealth—and ability to increase their wealth.
+If we defined the word “wisdom” as “our ability to use our knowledge effectively to generate wealth,” then we’d operationalize (which means “to develop a way to measure”) wisdom by measuring an individual’s wealth—and ability to increase it.
 If we chose to broaden our definition of “wisdom,” then we could define it as “our ability to use our knowledge effectively to secure power.”
-Then, we would determine one’s wisdom by more than purely earnings potential.
-The political associations, strategic alliances, and other resources (such as military control) a person possesses would need to be used in measuring wisdom.
+Then, we’d determine one’s wisdom by more than purely earnings potential.
+The political associations, strategic alliances, and other resources (such as military control) a person possesses would need to be used in measuring this operationalization of wisdom.
 This power could be “good” or “evil,” right?
 And who gets to determine “good” and “evil?”
-It is said that “those that win the wars, write history.”
+It’s said that “those that win the wars, write history.”
 And typically, wouldn’t the powerful be expected to win wars?
-Does this mean that if Hitler and Nazi Germany were the victors of WWII, they would have been deemed “wise?”
+Does this mean that if Hitler and Nazi Germany were the victors of WWII, they’d have been deemed “wise?”
 Isn’t that sort of how it worked for Genghis Khan, Nebuchadnezzar, Pharaoh, Alexander the Great, and Julius Caesar?
-This “wisdom” I would reference as the “wisdom of the world.”
+This “wisdom” of which I’m describing I refer to as the “wisdom of the world.”

-Interestingly, as this world is not ruled by one king/country, the amount of glory attributable to them or their followers is limited.
+Interestingly, as this world isn’t ruled by one king/country, the amount of glory attributable to them or their followers is limited.
 Eventually, empires fall.
-There is always competition for the top spot.
-I would suggest that the entire world has yet to succumb to one ruler because of the numerous cultures that would need to be in some way assimilated.
+There’s always competition for the top spot.
+I’d suggest that the entire world has yet to succumb to one ruler because of the numerous cultures that would need to be, in some way, assimilated.
 Many of those cultures revolve around a common language.